buehler/dotnet-operator-sdk/docs/controllers.md

         // 4.
 Update the entity.Status if necessary
         // ------------------------------------------

-        // Example: Update the status
+        // Example: Update the status based on reconciliation
-        if (entity.Status.ObservedMessage != entity.Spec.Message)
+        // (Actual API call to update status shown in the 'Using the Kubernetes Client' section below) if (entity.Status.ObservedMessage != entity.Spec.Message)
         {
             entity.Status.ObservedMessage = entity.Spec.Message;